-(34)“Pad walk” means a tethered floatable under rope and netting in an activity pool that allows a patron to cross the water using his or her hands.
+(32) “Pad walk” means a tethered floatable under rope and netting in an activity pool that allows a patron to cross the water using his or her hands.

+(32m) “Pathogen” means a microbial organism capable of causing disease.

-(35)“Patron” means a user of a pool.
+(33) “Patron” means a human user of a pool.

-(36)“Patron load” means the number of patrons in a body of water of a pool.
+(34) “Patron load” means the number of patrons in a body of water of a pool.

-(37)“Person” means an individual, partnership, association, firm, company, corporation, municipality, county, town or state agency, whether tenant, owner, lessee, or licensee, or the agent, heir, or assignee of any of these.
+(35) “Person” means an individual, partnership, association, firm, company, corporation, municipality, county, town or state agency, whether tenant, owner, lessee, or licensee, or the agent, heir, or assignee of any of these.

+(35m) “Play feature” means appurtenances (such as tethered floatables, spray pad features, floatable cars and trucks and basketball hoops) used for play as described in SPS 390.30.

-(38)“Plunge pool” means a pool with a depth of greater than 24 inches (61centimeters), located at the exit end of a waterslide flume and intended and designed to receive a patron emerging from the flume.
+(36) “Plunge pool” means a pool with a depth of greater than 24 inches (61centimeters), located at the exit end of a waterslide flume and intended and designed to receive a patron emerging from the flume.

-(39)“Pool” means a structure, basin, chamber, or tank, and appurtenant buildings and equipment, used for wading, swimming, diving, water recreation, or therapy.
-Types of pools include pools used for swimming, combination pools, diving pools, exercise pools, experiential pools, mobile pools, therapy pools, wading pools, whirlpools, and cold soak pools
+(37) “Pool” means a structure, basin, chamber, or tank, and appurtenant buildings and equipment, used for wading, swimming, diving, water recreation, or therapy.
+Types of pools include pools used for swimming, diving pools, exercise pools, mobile pools, therapy pools, wading pools, whirlpools, and cold soak pools and water attractions.
+“Pool” does not include an inflated mobile structure, basin, chamber, or tank; a swim pond; an individual therapeutic pod, tub, or bath; or a fixed or mobile structure, basin, chamber, or tank that serves fewer than 3 individual residences.

-(40).
-“Pool and water attraction area” means, in an outdoor facility, the pool or water attraction and the area within the basin’s enclosure and, in an indoor facility, the pool or water attraction and the required deck as specified in s.
-SPS 390.13 (1) and (2).
+(38) .
+“Pool and water attraction area” means, in an indoor or outdoor facility, the pool(s) or water attraction(s) and the area within a continuous enclosure.

-(41)“Pool slide” means a slide where the drop from the slide terminus to water is less than 20 inches (50.8 centimeters) and the flume carries less than 100 gallons of water per minute.
+(39) “Pool slide” means any slide where the drop from the slide terminus to water is less than 20 inches (50.8 centimeters) into greater than 24 inches of water and the flume carries less than 100 gallons of water per minute

+(39g) “Priority item” means a provision in this Code directly related to health and safety that if not met or is missing could significantly contribute to an increased risk for injury or illness.
+“Priority item” is an item that is denoted in this Code with a superscript P−P.

+(39r) “Priority foundation item” means a provision in this Code whose application supports, facilitates, or enables one or more priority items.
+Includes an item that requires the purposeful incorporation of specific actions, equipment or procedures by the operator such as personnel training, infrastructure, documentation or record keeping.
+“Priority foundation item” is an item that is denoted in this Code with a superscript Pf−Pf.

-(42)“Responsible supervisor” means a person designated by the operator to maintain compliance with regulations governing safety and sanitation of a pool or water attraction, a pool slide, or a waterslide.
+(40) “Responsible supervisor” means a person designated by the operator to maintain compliance with regulations governing safety and sanitation of a pool or water attraction, a pool slide, or a waterslide.